glacials/whatsinstandard/README.md

 ### Images

-The only images used are the GitHub octocat and the MTG set symbols.
+We display MTG set symbols for released sets.
 Where possible these are SVGs, but often the most recent set symbol isn't yet available in SVG (check [Robert's mtgimage.com][2]).
 In this situation we use the "large" resolution image from Gatherer ([example][3]).
 Set symbols vary in width, so we standardize on a height of 21px and let the widths behave how they want.

 ### Running it locally